17 must-have features in a travel management system

 Either way, you should use a travel management system that saves these program numbers.
 This way travelers don’t have to enter them every time they book.
 And if your company only allows points to get credited to the company account, then an office assistant or admin can enter those program numbers in every traveler’s profile.

-As for our 2 cents...we believe that since there are so many better ways to , you should !
+As for our 2 cents...we believe that since there are so many better ways to save money on travel, you should give the points to the road warriors!

 17. No long term contracts